zstenger93/zshrc_aliases/README.md

 	</a>
 	<p>If you want more than this have a look up on their 200+ plugins</p>
 	<p>A few example:</p>
-	<p>if the typed command is in an alias, it will show you.
-Get used to aliases esier</p>
 	<a href="https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins/alias-finder">
 		<p>alias-finder</p>
 	</a>
+	<p>Ff the typed command is in an alias, it will show you.
+Get used to aliases esier</p>
 	<a href="https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins/common-aliases">
 		<p>common-aliases</p>
 	</a>